pkuyyj/Blind_docking/README.md

 ```bash
 python equi_bind_diffdock_box_vina.py
 ```
-Then results including original output poses and RMSDS will be in the `results` folder.
+Then results including original output poses and RMSDs will be in the `results` folder.